Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8preclass.md

 Another example of human intervention in evolution is dog breeding.
 Take a look at the link to see the evolution of Petface [here](https://www.smithsonianmag.com/science-nature/evolution-petface-180967987/) From the article: Cranial length, snout length and skull length all contribute to the difficulties brachy dogs have in breathing.
 (PLOS One)

 **Q.1.
-Think back to the pre-class material for monday.
+Think back to the pre-class material for Wednesday.
 What are the selection pressures (and their sources) in the case of flu and dog/chicken breeding?
 How is the fitness determined in each case?**

 **Q.2.
 Thinking of evolution as an algorithm, where else can we intervene?**